opengisch/QField-docs/documentation/how-to/project-setup/storage.en.md

     datasets, not in the original folder selected during the import process.
     See sections below on how to send/export edited projects and datasets.

-#### iOS

-On iOS, installing QField creates a folder titled QField in the Files app.

-1. Save your packaged project in the `QField` > `Imported Projects` folder on your source device.

-2. To open a file on your target device, press on "Open local file" on the QField home screen and navigate to `QField files directory` > `Imported Projects` and choose the project you want to open.

-### Importing a compressed project (Android only)
+**Importing a compressed project**

 On Android, it is possible to also import compressed (zipped) projects into QField.
 QField will then decompress the file into its "Imported projects" location, from which users can open and interact with the project.
 This can greatly ease remote deployment of projects by being able to send a single file to users.

-### Importing from a URL (Android and iOS)
+**Importing from a URL**

 When importing a project or individual dataset through the "Import URL" action, you will be asked to provide a URL string to a file.
 QField will subsequently fetch the content and save it into the "Imported projects" or "Imported datasets", respectively.